 Four pits were sampled during September 11-16, 2023.
 They were located outside of the P16 plot, next to the subplots 23-25, to avoid disturbances.
 For this reason, we did not have any botanical data for the location of our pits.

-All pits were dug on slopes, which represent the largest proportion of the plot's surface area (source).
+All pits were dug on slopes, which represent the largest proportion of the plot's surface area and correspond to a superficial lateral drainage (SLD) (source).
 We defined the topography in-situ by identifying the three main positions: hilltop, slope and lowlands.
 For prospection, we used the auger when possible and looked at differences in the occurrence of silt.
 The aim was to find as many different pits as possible regarding silt deposits to be able to conclude on differences in the rooting depth.
 Once the placement of the pits was determined, they were dug with pickaxes and spades.
 These rectangular pits had to be at least 100cm deep and 50cm wide to fit the frame used later for root counting and to describe the soil horizons.

 After cleaning the exposed soil surface in the pits, the different horizons were determined on one side of the pit.
 This was done by looking at changes of colour and texture (Ferry et al., 2003).
 For each horizon, depth and root diameters were measured.
 The percentage of coarse elements, the abundance of mica, texture class, soil humidity, colour, structure, compactness, and percentage of mottles were estimated and ordinally classified.
 The texture was analysed by touch while humidifying a soil sample (Jahn et al., 2006) and using the soil texture triangle (Jamagne, 1977).
 Two sides of the pit were used to count the roots, which also allowed us to maximize the use of the pit.
 To count the roots, we used a grid (1m high, 50 cm wide) subdivided in squares of 10x10 cm, a method corresponding with the recommendations of (source).
 The roots were counted in each square and were grouped by diameter (< 2 mm, 2-5 mm, 5-10 mm and ≥ 10 mm).
 In the end we took samples of the soil in each pit at 5 cm, 20 cm, 40 cm, 60 cm, 80 cm and 100 cm to store in the laboratory.